top of page

 Nassau County

 US Congress NY Dist.
 4 – Laura Gillen (Dem.): Gillen is an attorney with extensive litigation experience and a former Supervisor of the Town of Hempstead, the largest township in the United States.
 During her tenure as Hempstead Supervisor, Gillen undertook a number of environmental initiatives.
-She oversaw the restoration of the Town’s water testing facility, which was badly damaged during Superstorm Sandy; she had the Town commence litigation against several large companies that produce products containing toxic “forever chemicals,” such as 1,4 dioxane and PFOS, to recoup the expenses related to the installation of filtration systems to remove these chemicals from Town’s water supply; and she significantly expanded the Town’s shellfish hatchery which allowed large numbers of oysters and clams to be added to the Town’s waterways in order to increase coastal resiliency and filter pollutants.
-Gillen states that in Congress she will work to hasten the nation’s transition to a clean energy economy and bring federal investments in renewable energy infrastructure, climate resiliency, mass transit and protection of water resources to Long Island.
+She oversaw the restoration of the Town’s water testing facility, which was badly damaged during Superstorm Sandy; she had the Town commence litigation against several large companies that produce products containing toxic “forever chemicals,” such as 1,4 dioxane and PFAS, to recoup the expenses related to the installation of filtration systems to remove these chemicals from Town’s water supply; and she significantly expanded the Town’s shellfish hatchery which allowed large numbers of oysters and clams to be added to the Town’s waterways in order to increase coastal resiliency and filter pollutants.
+Gillen states that in Congress she will work to hasten the nation’s transition to clean renewable energy in a way that benefits our environment and produces good jobs for American workers.
+She will also seek to direct Federal resources toward the protection of her district, which abuts both the ocean and other waterways, from the negative impacts associated with climate change.

 NY Assembly Dist.
 16 – Gina Sillitti (Dem.): Sillitti was elected to the Assembly in 2020 after holding a number of non-elective positions in Nassau County government.
-In her first term she established a strong environmental record, with an emphasis on protecting Long Island's surface and sub-surface water resources.
-In this year's State budget, she secured a $5 million grant to the Great Neck Water Pollution Control District for the installation of a sewer system in the Manhasset business district.
-She is making passage of the Restore Mother Nature Bond Act on the November ballot a central element of her re-election campaign.
-For 2021, Sillitti has 100% environmental scorecards from both the League of Conservation Voters and Environmental Advocates.
+In her first two terms she has established a strong environmental record, with an emphasis on protecting Long Island's surface and sub-surface water resources.
+Although most Nassau County properties are served by public sewers, a substantial number of properties in her North Hempstead district rely instead on obsolete, highly polluting septic and cesspool systems and she has helped to secure millions of dollars in State funding for new sewer hookups and sewer feasibility studies within her district.
+She has also secured State assistance for the installation of state of the art, minimally polluting advanced septic systems on properties that are not slated for prompt sewer connections.
+In addition, Sillitti has supported a number of important environmental bills, including the Climate Change Superfund Act, the New York HEAT Act, and the Just Energy Transition Act.
+For 2023, Sillitti has 100% environmental scorecards from both the League of Conservation Voters and Environmental Advocates.

 Suffolk County